Brian-Njau/dsc-phase-3-project/README.md

 # Introduction

-Tanzania, as a developing country, struggles with providing clean water to its population of over 57,000,000.
+Tanzania, as a developing country, aims to provide clean water to its population of over 57,000,000.
 There are many water points already established in the country, but some are in need of repair while others have failed altogether.

 The purpose of this project is to build a classifier that can predict the condition of a water well, given information about the sort of pump, when it was installed, etc. Our audience is the Government of Tanzania which is looking to find patterns in non-functional wells in order to influence how new wells are built.